Harvey Weinstein jury mulls verdict in Hollywood rapes case

 Prosecutors have painted a picture of a predatory ogre, who used his physical and professional prowess to rape and abuse women for years with impunity.

-His victims were left terrorized and afraid for their careers if they spoke out against a man who dominated Tinseltown for decades, the lawyers said.
+His victims were left terrorised and afraid for their careers if they spoke out against a man who dominated Tinseltown for decades, the lawyers said.

 Weinstein, the 'Pulp Fiction' producer who is already serving a 23-year sentence in New York for a series of attacks, denies the raft of Los Angeles charges.